Loves, it’s the end of 2017. That’s right. We did it! (as my toddler says). We walked through this year and we came out

 And with that, my reading life…

 I’ll be honest, my reading life had nearly disappeared (because of the whole having-a-baby thing, which happened at the very end of October) and then I discovered this little trick called READING ON MY PHONE.
 A thing that I thought I hated.
 Until I found myself rocking a newborn for hours upon hours and suddenly the small, nearly weightless box in my hand (which I generally try to keep out of sight as much as possible) became my own personal wardrobe into a Narnia’s worth of library books.
 I can’t read everything on my phone, and have found that anything too complicated, or with too many characters, is impossible (remind me to write a thing on the weird physicality of memory and paper books).
 But a straightforward, beginning-middle-end, main-character-with-a-couple-of-sides, two-major-storylines-at-most book is absolutely possible in small screen format.
 So, for example, I had to ditch The Ministry of Utmost Happiness about a third of the way through, once the whole Tilo-Naga-Musa-narrator love quadrangle was introduced.
-(To be fair, everyone’s main criticism of this book seems to be the sprawling narrative — which is dumb because, hello, hi there, have you ever read a work of magical realism?
-They sprawl.)
+(To be fair, everyone’s main criticism of this book seems to be the sprawling narrative.)
 But I had no problem getting through a few of Paula Brackston’s witchy books, even flipping back and forth between audio and text formats.

 So the list below is of some books I’ve managed to tackle since October.
 Not all of them were on the phone, and this represents a fairly random sampling, but I’m thrilled to have any time at all for leisure reading at all right now.